WLCG-AuthZ-WG/common-jwt-profile/profile.md

     This allows the same token to be used for both operations, while avoiding the need to include the `storage.read` scope for every given path in addition.
-    The `storage.stage` scope also authorizes the following related operations:
+    Discussions on how to support various related operations have not been finalized at the time of writing (August 2025), but it looks likely for the `storage.stage` scope to authorize also the following operations:
-    * `poll` - Inquire about the localities of the given files.
+    * `poll` - Inquire about the localities (nearline and/or online) of the given files.
-      * A separate scope for that operation is under discussion (Aug 2025).
+      * A separate scope for that operation is under discussion as well.
-    * `abort` - Ask for a stage operation to be canceled.
+    * `abort` / `cancel` - Ask for a stage operation to be canceled.
-    * `release` - Indicate the given files no longer need to be kept online.
+    * `evict` / `release` - Indicate the given files no longer need to be kept online.
+    * `pin` / `unpin` - Indicate the given files must / must no longer be 'pinned' to the staging cache; not all storage systems support this.

     **Note:** storage services may impose additional constraints on who is authorized to stage data.

+All `storage.*` scopes also authorize `stat` operations on the files or directories matching the given paths.
+For example, a client can use the same `storage.create:/dir/file` scope to check if the given file appears to be in good shape on the storage system after it was uploaded there.

+It has not been decided yet if the `storage.read` scope can also be used to _list directories_ or that a new scope will be designated for that.

 For a given computing resource, the defined authorization activities include: